hagaycohen2/Attack-Detection-Project/Readme.md

 2. Start the Elasticsearch server.
 Ensure that Elasticsearch is running on `http://localhost:9200` with the appropriate authentication.
     In windows, in the elasticsearch config directory, set `xpack.security.enabled` to false, in the elasticsearch.yaml file.

-3. Run the script you want for the desired model, models is for full data, models copy is for one sample For elastic an example is given in the file:
+3. Run the script you want for the desired model, models is for full data, models copy is for one sample data.
-    ```bash
-    python models\elastic.py -n 12 --test {path to test data without .csv} --train {path to train data without .csv} --metric {OPTIONAL - The distance function, default is l2_norm}
-    ```

 ## Project Structure
 - `models`: Contains the train and iference for each model.